theDavidBarton/puppeteer-daily-menu-scraper/README.md

 # Puppeteer examples

-A sandbox repository for the Node library **Puppeteer** (pptr) made by GoogleChromeLabs.
-The aim is to experiment with its possibilities for later projects.
+A sandbox repository for **Puppeteer** (pptr), the NodeJs library made by GoogleChromeLabs to interact with webapps and browser components through headless Chrome.

-The actual version of pptr is v1.14.0
+The actual version of pptr is v1.15.0

-### Fields to be covered
+### What can you find here?

 - scraping daily menus and print the output with webhooks to slack;
+- scrape images and retrieve their content with OCR;
+- make some fun NodeJs apps powered by data scraped from the web;
 - automate user flows (e2e testing) with pptr;
 - try out the experimental [Puppeteer-Firefox](https://aslushnikov.github.io/ispuppeteerfirefoxready/).